A new computationally efficient algorithm to solve Feature Selection for Functional Data Classification in high-dimensional spaces: SHARE application

-In our application, we aim to study the relationship between $4$ chronic diseases -- \emph{diabetes, myocardial infarction, high cholesterol}, and \emph{hypertension} -- and various physical and mental health, socio-demographic, and healthcare factors (a comprehensive list of the examined variables can be found in Appendix Table C1).
-While some of them are described by values that change over time (e.g., CASP index, max grip) and are suitable for a functional representation, others are scalar (e.g., education years) or categorical (e.g., gender) and do not evolve over the different waves.
+The Survey of Health, Ageing and Retirement in Europe - SHARE \citep{mannheim2005survey} is a research infrastructure that aims to investigate the effects of health, social, economic, and environmental policies on the life course of European citizens \citep{borsch2013data, bergmann2017survey, borsch2020survey}.
+SHARE is a longitudinal study, where the same subjects are followed over multiple years.
+Specifically, eight surveys or ``waves'' were conducted from 2004 to 2020 (see Appendix Figure \ref{fig:appendix} for the SHARE timeline).
+We focus on the 1262 subjects who participated in at least seven out of the eight waves, ensuring a sufficient number of measurements for reliable curve estimation.
+We investigate a subset of $p=36$ variables from the EasySHARE dataset \citep{gruber2014generating}, a preprocessed version of the SHARE data.
+In our application, we aim to study the relationship between $4$ chronic diseases -- \emph{i.e., diabetes, myocardial infarction, high cholesterol}, and \emph{hypertension} -- and various physical and mental health, socio-demographic, and healthcare factors (a comprehensive list of the examined variables can be found in Appendix Table \ref{tab:var_list}).
+While some of them are described by values that change over time (e.g., CASP index, max grip) and are suitable for a functional representation, others are scalar (e.g., education years) or categorical (e.g., gender) and do not evolve over different waves.
 We smoothed time-varying variables using cubic \emph{B-splines} with knots at each survey date and roughness penalty on the curve's second derivative \citep{ramsay2005}.
-For each curve, the smoothing parameter was selected by minimizing the average generalized cross-validation error \citep{craven1978smoothing}. {\red Although the surveys' dates and the amount of measurements may vary across subjects, the functional representation provides a natural imputation for missing values and facilitates the comparison of different statistical units across the entire temporal domain.} Scalar and categorical variables were treated as constant functions over the time domain, facilitating their inclusion in the analysis without compromising feature selection efficacy. {\red This adjustment results in \texttt{FSFC} estimating functional coefficients for these features rather than real numbers.
-However, these coefficients will be constant functions across the domain where the function's value aligns with the conventional logistic coefficient.}
+For each curve, the smoothing parameter was selected by minimizing the average generalized cross-validation error \citep{craven1978smoothing}. {\red Although the surveys' dates and the amount of measurements may vary across subjects, the functional representation provides a natural imputation for missing values and facilitates the comparison of different statistical units across the entire temporal domain.} Scalar and categorical variables were treated as constant functions over the time domain, facilitating their inclusion in the analysis without compromising feature selection {\orange consistency and showing \texttt{FSFC}'s proficiency in dealing with multi-modal data scenarios.} {\red This adjustment results in \texttt{FSFC} estimating functional coefficients for these features rather than real numbers.
+These coefficients will be constant functions across the domain where the function's value aligns with the conventional logistic coefficient.} We indicate the models for the selected categorical response variables as $m_{\text d}$ (diabetes), $m_{\text{inf}}$ (myocardial infarction), $m_{\text c}$ (high cholesterol), and $m_{\text{hyp}}$ (hypertension).